isomerpages/moe-dunmansec/_student-development-programme/Character & Citizenship/Character & Citizenship Programme.md

 *   **Cyber-Wellness Programme**

-Through our programmes and initiatives, the Cyber-Wellness Committee aims to promote the importance of good cyber-wellness practices among Dunman students and staff, and encourage them to be safe and responsible users in cyber space.
+<p style="text-align: justify;">Through our programmes and initiatives, the Cyber-Wellness Committee aims to promote the importance of good cyber-wellness practices among Dunman students and staff, and encourage them to be safe and responsible users in cyber space.</p>

 ![](/images/Student%20Development%20Programme/CCP/CW%20Pic.jpg)